-IS leader releases purported audio, 1st in almost a year
+IS leader resurfaces in purported audio, 1st in 11 months

-BEIRUT (AP) — The leader of the Islamic State group has released a new purported audio recording, the first in almost a year.
+BEIRUT (AP) — The leader of the Islamic State group apparently resurfaced Wednesday, urging his followers to “persevere” and continue fighting the group’s enemies everywhere in a purported audio recording, his first in almost a year.

-The 54-minute audio entitled “Give Glad Tidings to the Patient” was released by the extremist group’s central media division, al-Furqan Foundation Wednesday evening.
+The 54-minute audio entitled “Give Glad Tidings to the Patient” was released by the extremist group’s central media arm, al-Furqan Foundation Wednesday evening.

 The whereabouts of Abu Bakr al-Baghdadi and the question of whether he is dead or alive have been a continuing source of mystery and confusion.
-The group has lost more than 90 percent of lands it once controlled in Iraq and Syria where the group declared a caliphate in June 2014.
+The group has lost around 90 percent of lands it once controlled in Iraq and Syria where the group declared a caliphate in June 2014.

 Most Read Nation & World Stories